exec-helper/source/src/config/docs/exec-helper-config.md

 ## patterns
 Patterns are parts of the configuration that will be replaced by its value when evaluated by exec-helper.
 The _patterns_ keyword describes a list of patterns identified by their key.
 See the @ref exec-helper-config-patterns for more information about how to define a pattern.

+## additional-search-paths
+An ordered list of additional search paths to use when searching for plugins.
+The search paths can be absolute or relative w.r.t. the parent path of the _settings file_ in which these paths are defined.

+Defining search paths is useful for extending exec-helper with your own custom plugins or for overwriting or extending the functionality in the provided plugins.
+See [exec-helper-custom-plugins](@ref exec-helper-custom-plugins)(5) for more information on writing a custom plugin.

+The paths defined in this list take precedence over the system search paths for modules with the same name.
+A higher position in this list implicates higher precedence.

 # WORKING DIRECTORY
 Configured commands are executed from the so-called _working directory_.
 Executing commands in a different working directory will not affect your current working directory (e.g. when executing from a shell).
 Each separately configured command can be executed in a separate working directory.